Our programs nurture and strengthen resiliency through evidence-based approaches such as the "7 Cs for resilience"

 coping, confidence, connection, character, contribution, control and competence.

 CHARM also provides free online resources for promoting health and strengthening resiliency.

-Dr. Heidi Lee Pottinger, DrPH, MPH, MA is the Founder & Executive Director of CHARM.
+Dr. Heidi Lee Pottinger, DrPH, MPH, MA (she/her/ella) is the Founder & Executive Director of CHARM.
 Over her career, she has focused extensively on advocacy, education, research, and service efforts.
 She has a doctorate in Maternal & Child Health, dual Master's degrees in Biomedical & Health Ethics (Focused on Nonprofit Management) and Global Family & Child Health, and a Bachelor of Science degree in Plant Biochemistry & Molecular Biology.

-A native of Nogales, Arizona, she has been recognized by the American Public Health Association for her work evaluating an integrative wellness program in a Tucson pediatric hospital setting, by the University of Arizona for her research in service to society, and by the Tucson Hispanic Chamber of Commerce as a "Top 40 Under 40".
-Aside from her peer-reviewed research publications, she was also a 2018-2019 Fellow of The OpEd Project, publishing her work in The Health Care Blog, The Hill, The Washington Post, Latino Rebels and more.
-She has also been featured in stories for BBC World, CBS Radio, NBC US News, PBS, and local news.
+A native of Nogales, Arizona, she has been recognized by the American Public Health Association for her work evaluating an integrative wellness program in a pediatric hospital setting, by the University of Arizona for her research in service to society, and by the Tucson Hispanic Chamber of Commerce as a "Top 40 Under 40".
+CHARM was also a recipient of the "Frances McClelland Spirit Organizational Award" from the Frances McClelland Institute for Children, Youth, and Families!

 As a proud mother of two and propelled by her lived experiences and training, she has a great passion for strengthening resilience in children and families.
 Dr. Pottinger is a certified trainer in the Nurtured Heart Approach® and a certified Reiki practitioner.
-Her direct experiences with love, healing, and interconnectedness – through nature and all of the waves of the electromagnetic spectrum – were the inspiration for Camp Druzy and her children’s book “My Best Friend is a Giraffe”.
-The book, in both English and Spanish, is about a young boy and his adventures with his best friend Druzy - a giraffe who only he can see.
+Her direct experiences with love, healing, and interconnectedness with loved ones who passed away were the inspiration for Camp Druzy.